DESY-FS-PETRA/holowizard/README.md

 This framework can be used to generate large datasets of simulated holograms of randomly sampled objects.

-## How to use this Framework
+## Create New Dataset

-The framework exports bash commands.
 Open a terminal and create a new config file with

 ```{bash}
 $ holowziard_forge_create_testconfig <args>